Current Students

 Whilst living, working, and studying in Canada, she has had the privilege of working on a language revitalization and drama project, with Coast Salish peoples, on the West Coast of Canada.
 Through this project, she discovered a deep connection to Indigenous ecologies, ceremonies, and language, all of which are inherent in the complex history and legacy of Welsh culture.
 Jemma is committed to the process of decolonization, anti-racism, and anti-oppression which are foundational to her personal values, projects, and partnerships.

-Joe is a long-time student of master drummer Jim Blackley.
-He holds an Honours Bachelor of Fine Arts in Music from York University in Toronto and a Master’s degree in English from the University of Guelph where his work focussed on critical improvisation studies, literary and cultural theory, and pedagogy.
-He is currently studying toward a PhD with the International Institute for Critical Studies in Improvisation.
-Joe has worked extensively as a workshop facilitator and guest lecturer and has taught for twelve years in the School of Fine Arts and Music at the University of Guelph.
+Sorbara is a long-time student of master drummer Jim Blackley.
+They hold an Honours Bachelor of Fine Arts in Music from York University in Toronto, a Master’s degree in English from the University of Guelph, and are currently studying toward a PhD in Critical Improvisation Studies.
+Joe has worked extensively as a workshop facilitator and guest lecturer and taught through the School of Fine Arts and Music at the University of Guelph for over a decade.
+As an organiser, they have contributed substantially to Toronto’s creative music scene, co-founding the long-running Leftover Daylight Series and the Association for Improvising Musicians, Toronto (AIMToronto).
+Joe now resides with their family in Guelph, serving on the board of directors of local artspace, Silence, and as the Artistic Director of the Guelph Jazz Festival.

 He taught improvisation at a bilingual school in Costa Rica, and collaborates with artists in Latin America to encourage the use of improvisation as a sustainable practice for mental health and artistic expression in underfunded communities.